WWE Universal Championship: Reception

-The Universal Championship design was heavily criticized.
+The original red Universal Championship design was heavily criticized.
 Jason Powell of Pro Wrestling Dot Net referred to it as "a title belt that no one likes".
 Adam Silverstein of CBS Sports described it as "ugly" while the live SummerSlam audience in Brooklyn, New York gave derisive chants, including "This belt sucks", an assessment with which New England Sports Network reporters agreed.
 That site's Ricky Doyle wrote that the crowd response turned what should have been a "landmark moment for the company" into an "awkward experience".
 Mike Johnson of Pro Wrestling Insider felt the title looked like a "xerox" of the WWE Championship and did not blame the audience for reacting negatively.
 The design was also unpopular with online wrestling fans.

 WWE employees responded in the aftermath of the title's debut.
 Seth Rollins chastised the SummerSlam crowd's reaction, writing on Twitter: "More important than a title's appearance is what it represents for the men fighting over it.
-You really let me down tonight, Brooklyn."
+You really let me down tonight, Brooklyn".
 While acknowledging that he himself might have chosen a different belt design, Mick Foley echoed Rollins's response in a lengthy Facebook post.
 He recalled being presented with the WWF Hardcore Championship, a title belt made of broken metal pieces held together by duct tape, which challengers "made ... mean something by busting [their] asses".
 In a kayfabe promo on the following episode of Raw, the then-villainous Rollins called the championship belt "beautiful".

-Later in 2016, Jim Vorel of Paste ranked the title as the worst of nine then contested in WWE, noting its "obnoxious" design.
+Later in 2016, Jim Vorel of Paste ranked the title as the worst of the nine then contested in WWE, noting its "obnoxious" design.
 On the other hand, Nick Schwartz of Fox Sports wrote: "It's really not as bad as fans made it seem at SummerSlam.
-It's fine."
+It's fine".